samgnaniah/managing-database-transactions/README.md

 # Managing Database Transactions

 A database transaction essentially symbolizes a unit of work that is done against a database.
+Each logical unit of work must exhibit four properties, called the atomicity, consistency, isolation, and durability (ACID) properties, to qualify as a transaction.

 > In this guide, you will learn how to manage database transactions using Ballerina.